hodakl099/hodakl099/README.md

 - 👋 Hi, I’m Mahmoud, and i am a software developer.
-- 👀 I’m interested in Blockchain and App development
+- 👀 I’m interested in Blockchain and Mobile App development
 - 📫 How to reach me via email: mahmoud.alkateb22@gmail.com

 <!---